alexmurphy6194/LMS/README.md

 # The Tech Academy - Learning Management System

 ## Introduction
-   Spent two weeks building out a new feature for The Tech Academy's development team to implement in the school’s learning management system.
+   This past October, I spent two weeks as an intern for The Tech Academy's development team, building out a new feature to be implemented in the school’s learning management system.
 The project entailed creating a user interface for students and admin in the Job Placement course.
 The interface allows students to log information, see aggregate statistics for the student body and allows the Job Placement Director to track student progress, reach out to students, and post information to a bulletin.
 During my time on the project, I worked on a variety of different features of the website involving both frontend and backend tasks.
 It was my first time taking on a legacy code base, which taught me how to learn new systems quickly.
-I used my skills in C#, HTML/CSS, Javascript and SQL to move the code-base forward with cleaner more performant solutions.
+I used my skills in C#, HTML/CSS, Javascript, and SQL to move the code-base forward with cleaner more performant solutions.

 Below are a selection of stories I worked on, along with code snippets.

+Also 'JP' is used in short for Job Placement in naming conventions throughout.

 ## Back End Stories
 * [Notify Director if Hired or Graduated](#Notify-Director-if-Hired-or-Graduated)